SoftwareAG/c8y-docs/content/users-guide/administration-bundle/business-rules.md

 - To manage (create, edit, or delete) alarm mappings: ADMIN permission for the permission type "Option management".

 For easier user access management, the above permissions are included in the global role created by default in every new tenant:
-- Tenant Manager - Can manage tenant wide configurations like applications, tenant options and Business rules.
+- Tenant Manager - Can manage tenant-wide configurations like applications, tenant options and business rules.
 {{< /c8y-admon-req >}}

 {{< c8y-admon-related >}}